AccelerationNet/a-cl-logger/README.md

  * node-logstash integration
  * Swank presentations integration (objects are printed to the REPL as an inspectable presentation (C-c M-p)
+ * Support logging of more than just strings, eg: json
+ * Context sensitive logging (easily use the dynamic context to add to the data being logged)

 ### Log message format:

+Messages contain:
- * Either format-string and arguments
+ * format-string and arguments
  * plist of keys/values
+ * logger
+ * level

+The default printing of a message is
+"{ts} {logger}{level} formatted-msg {key,val ...}"

 eg: